AviatrixSystems/Docs/Solutions/Setup_Transit_VPC_Solution_Terraform.rst

 	# Launch a spoke VPC, and join with transit VPC.
 	# Omit ha_subnet to launch spoke VPC without HA.
 	# ha_subnet can be later added or deleted to enable/disable HA in spoke VPC
+	# Omit transit_gw to launch spoke VPC without attaching with transit GW.
+	# transit_gw can be later added or deleted to attach/detach from spoke VPC

 	resource "aviatrix_spoke_vpc" "test_spoke" {
 	  cloud_type = 1